rmathisen-aws/Aurora_Multi-AZ_Read_Replica/README.md

 Keep note of the Username & Password as you will need it in Steps 5 & 6! <br/>
 \
 **4) Connect the EC2 Instance to the Aurora database.** <br/>
-In the Security Group of the Writer (Master) cluster, change the Source IP address of your from 0.0.0.0/0 <br/>
+In the Security Group of the Writer (Master) instance, change the Source IP address of your from 0.0.0.0/0 <br/>
 &nbsp;&nbsp;&nbsp;&nbsp;to the Private IPv4 of your RDS EC2 Instance with a prefix length of /32 &nbsp;&nbsp;&nbsp;&nbsp; (ex: 172.31.81.193/32) <br/>
 \
 **5) SSH into the Aurora database and create a table with a few records.** <br/>